FAQ Expropriation law

 Often the loss is not determined until the businesses is in operation at a new location for at least a 6-month period;

-It includes relocation costs relating directly to the move (i.e., marketing expenses or losses on the sale of inventory, moving expenses, realtor commissions, survey costs and legal expenses, land transfer taxes if it involves purchasing a new premises, all other non-recoverable expense)
+It includes relocation costs relating directly to the move (i.e., marketing expenses or losses on the sale of inventory, moving expenses, realtor commissions, survey costs and legal expenses, land transfer taxes if it involves purchasing new premises, all other non-recoverable expenses)

-Where capital improvements have been made to a premises and the business owner is forced to re-locate, they will have to incur a fresh set of improvements at the new premises.
+Where capital improvements have been made to premises and the business owner is forced to relocate, they will have to incur a fresh set of improvements at the new premises.
 The accelerated costs of doing so are compensable;

 Goodwill value – often paid to a business owner where it is not feasible for the business to relocate (i.e., due to age/infirmity or absence of a second suitable location or premises).